-- (a) Each birth center shall have an organized governing authority or equivalent legal entity responsible for, but not limited to, the following: - (1) The adoption and regular review of bylaws for the governing authority; - (2) A mission statement for the birth center; - (3) Appointment of birth center clinical director and birth center administrative director; - (4) Overall administration of the birth center; - (5) Fiscal management and oversight; - (6) Annual review; - (7) Quality assurance and performance improvement; - (8) Mechanisms in accordance with the requirements of section 19a-566-9 and 19a-566-10 of the Regulations of Connecticut State Agencies for the collaboration, referral, and transfer of patients from the birth center to other providers; - (9) Development, approval, implementation and review of all required policies and procedures; - (10) Delegation of authority to the birth center clinical and administrative directors as applicable; - (11) Physical plant and equipment; - (12) Duly qualified professional staff and supporting staff; and - (13) Approval of the birth center as an educational program site for clinical experience, as applicable. - (b) The licensee shall be responsible for compliance with all federal and state laws and regulations.

-- (c) Both the governing authority and the birth center staff shall include midwives to ensure the midwifery model of care is delivered.
+- (a) Each birth center shall have an organized governing authority or equivalent legal entity responsible for, but not limited to, the following: - (1) The adoption and regular review of bylaws for the governing authority; - (2) A mission statement for the birth center; - (3) Appointment of birth center clinical director and birth center administrative director; - (4) Overall administration of the birth center; - (5) Fiscal management and oversight; - (6) Annual review; - (7) Quality assurance and performance improvement; - (8) Mechanisms in accordance with the requirements of these policies and procedures for the collaboration, referral, and transfer of patients from the birth center to other providers; - (9) Development, approval, implementation and review of all required policies and procedures; - (10) Delegation of authority to the birth center clinical and administrative directors as applicable; - (11) Physical plant and equipment; - (12) Duly qualified professional staff and supporting staff; and - (13) Approval of the birth center as an educational program site for clinical experience, as applicable. - (b) The licensee shall be responsible for compliance with all federal and state laws and regulations. - (c) Both the governing authority and the birth center staff shall include midwives to ensure the midwifery model of care is delivered.
 The governing authority shall ensure a mechanism is in place for both staff and patients to provide input to the birth center clinical director and birth center administrative director. - (d) All birth center policies and procedures shall be available to the governing authority, to the birth center director or directors, to birth center staff, and to current and prospective patients and their families on request.